 He said Olympic athletes often “do something completely unexpected.
 This is a moment of genius.
 Yes, we need to go through all these exercises in order to be able to see the world in a different way.
 Even for one millisecond.”

-The documentary showed flashes of the controversy that dogged the Tokyo Games with protesters asking for a cancellation, and scenes that questioned the wisdom of holding the Games in the midst of a pandemic.
+The documentary showed flashes of the controversy that dogged the Tokyo Games with scenes of protesters asking for a cancellation, and scenes that questioned the wisdom of holding the Games in the midst of a pandemic.

 The “Side B” version is expected to cover more of the problems including the resignation of Yoshiro Mori as president of the local organizing committee.